mathiasgreve/CovidProject/README.md

 - Focuses on cumulative vaccination data grouped by country and date.

 ## Features
 - Data Cleansing: Uses COALESCE to handle null values effectively.
 - Aggregations: Calculates sums, maximums, and percentages.
 - Window Functions: Leverages OVER for cumulative calculations.
 - Joins: Combines data from multiple tables (coviddeaths and covidvaccs).
 - Views: Prepares data for visualization by creating reusable views.

-## Future Enhancements

-The repository will be expanded to include:

-Visualizations using Python libraries like Matplotlib, Seaborn, or Plotly.

-Integration with tools like Tableau or Power BI for interactive dashboards.

-More detailed analysis, such as correlations between vaccination rates and GDP per capita.

 ## How to Use
 1. Prerequisites:
 - A PostgreSQL database with the coviddeaths and covidvaccs tables populated.
 - Data for COVID-19 cases, deaths, and vaccinations in CSV format.